elsa-workflows/elsa-documentation/v3/src/pages/docs/alterations/introduction.md

 - ModifyVariable: Modifies a variable.
 - Migrate: Migrates a workflow instance to a new version.
 - ScheduleActivity: Schedules an activity to be executed.
+- CancelActivity: Cancels an activity.
+For example, Delay, Event, MessageReceived, etc.